gilcreativity/R_edu2018/README.md

 # R_edu2018

-> * 2018 R education material based on various open-sources.
+> * This material is for an educational purpose based on various open-sources in 2018.